ea-pol/bookstore/README.md

 | api/books/{id} | GET, PUT, DELETE |
 | api/sentences-stats | GET |

-The `api/sentences-stats` endpoint also allows you to specify the following query parameters:
+The `api/sentences-stats` endpoint returns words frequencies for the books' all sentences.
+The endpoint also accepts the following optional query parameters:

 - minWordLength
 - maxNumOfWords